Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### Duet 3 MB6HC
 [![sbc_setup_02.jpg](/manual/configuration/sbc_setup_02.jpg =49%x)](/manual/configuration/sbc_setup_02.jpg){target=_blank} [![sbc_setup_03.jpg](/manual/configuration/sbc_setup_03.jpg =49%x)](/manual/configuration/sbc_setup_03.jpg){target=_blank}
-1. Put the SD card in the SBC, connect the ribbon cable to the Duet 3, connect a USB cable to the Duet 3 for power and connect a .
+1. Put the SD card in the SBC, connect the ribbon cable to the Duet 3, and connect a USB cable to the Duet 3 for power.
 Ensure there is NO SD card in the Duet itself.

 1. Note the orientation of the red stripe on the ribbon cable indicating pin 1.